d2l-ai/d2l-en/chapter_preliminaries/probability.md

 np.random.multinomial(10, fair_probs)
 ```

-We can also conduct, say $3$, groups of experiments, where each group draws $10$ samples, all at once.
+We can also conduct, say, $3$ groups of experiments, where each group draws $10$ samples, all at once.

 ```{.python .input  n=4}
 counts = np.random.multinomial(10, fair_probs, size=3)